 - A Fast Moving Consumer Goods (FMCG) company is heavily reliant on advertising.
 If it acquires an advertising firm, the advertising firm may be able to produce advertisements with a better understanding of the brand and its message.

-- Steel is one of the important components in a car.
-An automobile company merging with a steel manufacturer helps it manufacture its raw material in-house.
+- Steel is one of the important components of a car.
+An automobile company merging with a steel manufacturer helps it manufacture its raw materials in-house.
 Similarly, an automobile company can also merge with a tire company or an automobile battery manufacturer.

 A vertical merger is a part of corporate strategy.
 While going for a vertical merger, companies should carry out proper due diligence regarding its pros and cons.
 It should properly consider the synergy gain due to the merger.
-Besides bringing inefficiencies, it helps in increasing market share, lowering costs, facing the competition and bringing in other economic benefits.
+Besides bringing inefficiencies, it helps increase market share, lower costs, face competition, and bring other economic benefits.

 However, certain vertical mergers come under legal scrutiny as the entity ends up controlling raw materials.
 Similarly, it may end up killing competition.
 The success of the merger depends upon the intent of the company.
 A vertical merger must be carried out if the advantages of the merger outweigh the costs.
 Even after carrying out the merger, more challenges come into the picture.
 The culture of the entity being merged has to adapt to the culture of the merged entity.
 The merger would definitely end up in success if it is approached in a positive way.

 This has been a guide to Vertical Merger Example.
-Here we discuss Introduction and top 4 Example of Vertical Merger along with Miscellaneous Example and detailed explanation.
+Here we discuss the Introduction and the top 4 Examples of Vertical mergers, a Miscellaneous Example, and a detailed explanation.
 You can also go through our other suggested articles to learn more –